Updated on July 9th, 2025 by Felix Martinez

 Source: Investor Presentation

-Overall, we expect National Fuel Gas to grow its earnings per share by about 3.0% per year on average over the next five years, given the sustained production growth of the company but also the high cyclicality of the price of natural gas.
+Overall, we expect National Fuel Gas to grow its earnings per share by approximately 3.0% annually over the next five years, driven by the company’s sustained production growth, as well as the high cyclicality of natural gas prices.

 Competitive Advantages & Recession Performance

-As mentioned above, the upstream segment of National Fuel Gas generates 50% of its total EBITDA, with natural gas comprising roughly 90% of the total output.
-It is evident that the company is highly sensitive to the price of natural gas.
-This sensitivity was apparent in 2015 and 2016 when the price of natural gas collapsed, and the company posted hefty losses.
+As mentioned above, the upstream segment of National Fuel Gas generates 48% of its total EBITDA, with natural gas comprising roughly 90% of the total output.
+The company is vulnerable to fluctuations in the price of natural gas.
+This sensitivity was apparent in 2015 and 2016, when the price of natural gas collapsed, resulting in substantial losses for the company.

 The superior business model of National Fuel Gas helps explain its admirable dividend growth record.
-The company has paid uninterrupted dividends for 122 consecutive years and has raised its dividend for 54 consecutive years.
+The company has paid uninterrupted dividends for 122 consecutive years and has raised its dividend for 55 straight years.

 This is an impressive achievement for a commodity producer, as commodities are infamous for their high cyclicality, which results in dramatic boom-and-bust cycles.